mkhan2025/chem120-e-textbook/README.md

 5. Make a Pull Request (PR) on GitHub.

 ## Acknowledgement

-This project uses ChemDoodle Web Components.
+- This project uses ChemDoodle Web Components.
 The link to [web.ChemDoodle.com](web.ChemDoodle.com) and/or [www.ChemDoodle.com](www.ChemDoodle.com).
+- Thank you Dr. Jeff Hansen, Professor of Chemistry and Biochemistry at DePauw University, for designing for the introductory Chemistry courses.